 MGT 8200.
 Supply Chain Management.
 3-0-3.
-Prerequisite: Admission to the Coles MBA or MAcc program.

-This course focuses upon the strategic importance of supply chain management.
-The purpose of the course is to design and manage business-to-business to retail supply chain purchasing and distribution systems, and to formulate an integrated supply chain strategy that is supportive of various corporate strategies.
+Prerequisite: Admission to the Coles MBA or to-business to retail supply chain purchasing and distribution systems, and to formulate an integrated supply chain strategy that is supportive of various corporate strategies.
 New purchasing and distribution opportunities for businesses and inter/intra company communications systems designed for creating a more efficient marketplace are explored.